EgoAlpha/prompt-course/docs/AutomaticPrompt/IPrompt/AutoiPrompt.md

-# *Automatic Prompt*

-## *iPrompt: Explaining Data Patterns in Natural Language via Interpretable Autoprompting*
+# iPrompt: Explaining Data Patterns in Natural Language via Interpretable Autoprompting

-[\[Chandan Singh et al., 2023\]](https://doi.org/10.48550/arXiv.2210.01848)we introduce interpretable autoprompting (iPrompt), an algorithm that generates a natural language string explaining the data.
+[Chandan Singh et al., 2023](https://doi.org/10.48550/arXiv.2210.01848) introduce interpretable autoprompting (iPrompt), an algorithm that generates a natural language string explaining the data.

 In other words,iPrompt is an extended AutoPrompt that uses natural language writing to generate a semantically meaningful natural language prompt for better understanding and generalization than AutoPrompt.